 - ii.
 Faculty Exchanges.
 Requests to teach abroad during an academic year through one of the University's exchange programs shall be submitted in writing to the Department Chair at least one week prior to submission of a formal application to the University's International Education and Engagement Office and/or the University's International Education Committee.
 If the request is for a period of time less than one semester in length, it shall indicate how the applicant's teaching assignments will be covered during the applicant's absence from campus.
-Current information on program requirements and due dates may be obtained by the applicant from the Office of the Provost/Vice Chancellor. - shall determine whether or not to recommend a faculty member to the Dean for a sabbatical or faculty development leave or for a leave to teach abroad on one of the University's exchange programs.
+Current information on program requirements and due dates may be obtained by the applicant from the Office of the Provost/Vice Chancellor. - iii.
+Formal Recommendation.
+A majority of the voting members of the Department shall determine whether or not to recommend a faculty member to the Dean for a sabbatical or faculty development leave or for a leave to teach abroad on one of the University's exchange programs.
 The Department Chair shall be responsible for forwarding the determination of the faculty in this regard to the Dean.
 Department members requesting leaves shall not be eligible to vote on these matters.